kranzky/insoluble/folly.md

 The turquoise jay persisted in studying its surroundings, diving in and out of the hedges.
 The vibrant orange-brown plumage of another bird nearby preened as it tried to catch their attention.
 Meanwhile, an insignificant wren wore a look of indifference, perched beside Lloyd as though it didn't mean to be there at all.

 As they ventured further, the meandering pathways became more perplexing, with some leading to dead ends filled with silly holes balanced precariously between parsley hedges.
 The heavens above them seemed to shift as they navigated this confusing landscape, further disorienting the group.

-Tom and Angela exchanged knowing smiles, while Lloyd tried to maintain a sense of direction amidst the puzzling environment.

 "What's that, Edith?"
 Lloyd inquired, pointing to a peculiar bird in the distance.